run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/platform-administration/logs-and-auditing/audit040-configure.md

     <jms-queue name="ITSM.READ_BACKUP_AUDIT" entries="queue/ITSM.READ_BACKUP_AUDIT java:jboss/exported/jms/queue/queue/ITSM.READ_BACKUP_AUDIT"/>
     ```

-2. Adicionar as seguintes linhas ao standalone do wildfly no system-properties (igual é utilizado no EVM e Inventory):
+2. Add the following lines to the wildfly standalone in system-properties (as it is used in EVM and Inventory):

     ```java
     <property name="mongodb.host" value="localhost"/>